wereallgeek/CustomCommodoreRoms/README.md

 https://wereallgeeks.wordpress.com/kernalmod/

-A custom Kernal ROM has been created to mimmic the look of old DOS machines on the C64, as an humoristic hommage to DOS.
+A custom Kernal ROM and a matching BASIC ROM has been created to mimmic the look of old DOS machines on the C64, as an humoristic hommage to DOS.

 ![DOS colored variant of the C64 kernal text altered to look like DOS](images/cbmdos.png)